jesse-ai/jesse-stack-docker/README.md

 # Jesse quick start

-Quick start for jesse, all you need is install [docker  compose](https://docs.docker.com/compose), clone this repo.
+Quick start for jesse, all you need is install [docker  compose](https://docs.docker.com/compose), clone this repo. cd into the directioy.

 ## 1. Start the containers:

+cd into the cloned repo.

+Rename the `env.example` to `.env`.
+Adjust configs as necessary.

 ```sh
 docker-compose up
 ```